We need experience to get a job. We need a job to get experience. Let's break that loop.

 How we bridge it

 You bring the skills; they hold the mandate.
-We run the collaboration like research and ship like production—clear scope, honest review, systems that still work after the semester ends.
+We run the collaboration like research and ship like production.
+Clear scope, honest review, systems held to a production bar, not a demo bar.

 What you get